 - 1. Remove any blocks from under the unit. - 2.
 Install the battery if it was removed. - 3.
 Unplug the exhaust outlet and air cleaner. - 4.
-Fill the fuel tank with fresh fuel.
-See engine operator's manual for recommendations. - 5.
-See engine operator's manual and follow all instructions for preparing engine after storage. - 6.
-Check crankcase oil level and add proper oil if necessary.
+Fill the fuel tank with fresh gasoline.
+See engine manual for recommendations. - 5.
+See engine owner's manual and follow all instructions for preparing engine after storage. - Check crankcase oil level and add proper oil if necessary.
 If any condensation has developed during storage, drain crankcase oil and refill. - 7.
 Inflate tires to proper pressure.
 Check fluid levels. - 8.
 Start the engine and let it run slowly.
 DO NOT run at high speed immediately after starting.
 Be sure to run engine only outdoors or in well ventilated area.